fahimrayhan/fahimrayhan/README.md

 ## I'm a Student, Tech Enthusiast, and Entrepreneur!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators / developers
 - 🥅 2021 Goals: Becoming a FullStack Developer
 - ⚡ Fun fact: I love to plant trees